Search

 Table of Contents

-LONDON, Jan 20 (Reuters) - Britain's jobs market weakened in the run-up to November's budget announcement by finance minister Rachel Reeves, according to official data published on Tuesday which showed a drop in employment and a cooling of wage growth.
+LONDON, Jan 20 (Reuters) - Britain's jobs market weakened in the run-up to November's budget announcement by finance minister Rachel Reeves and wage growth slowed, data showed on Tuesday, potentially easing the Bank of England's worries about persistent inflation pressures.

-A measure of payrolls data from the tax office showed a drop of 43,000 in December from November, the biggest monthly fall since November 2020 although there have been bigger preliminary estimates of falls in that period which were subsequently revised up, an ONS official said.
+A measure of payrolls data from the tax office showed a drop of 43,000 in December from November, the biggest monthly fall since November 2020 although there have been bigger preliminary estimates of falls in that period which were subsequently revised up, an Office for National Statistics official said.

 A fall of 38,000 first reported for November was revised to show a decline of 33,000 people in payrolled employment.

-The Bank of England is watching pay as a gauge of how long Britain's still high rate of inflation is likely to last.
+The BoE, which is expected to hold rates at 3.75% in February, is watching pay as a gauge of how long Britain's still high rate of inflation is likely to last.

-Data published last week showed stronger-than-expected growth in the economy in November after months of caution among businesses before finance minister Rachel Reeves' budget at the end of that month.
+Figures published last week showed stronger-than-expected growth in the economy during November after months of caution among businesses ahead of finance minister Rachel Reeves' budget that month.

 Key Takeaways